btholt/complete-intro-to-computer-science/lessons/trade-offs.md

 - Taking the above into account, err on the side of simple code.
 Simple code is easier to maintain because you can understand it easier and typically ends up having less bugs.
 - Human time is almost always more valuable than computer time.
 - Normally it's a good idea to not prematurely optimize code.
 As a general principle, I try to _have_ a perf problem before I try to solve it.
 Premature optimization will cause you a lot of problems.
 Frequently you're not solving the right problem and you're left when harder-to-deal-with code.
-- 99% of the time you want to use the built-in features to a language or an existing module to do these sorts of heavy lifting.
+- 99% of the time you want to use the built-in features of a language or an existing module to do these sorts of heavy lifting.
 Rarely are you going to write your own sort, you'll just call `.sort()`.
 Usually your implementation won't be faster because the built-ins can do tricks you can't (like run it in C/Rust) and they tend to have far less bugs because so many people use them.